 Think nuts, fruits and vegetables, but nothing too messy.
-Mixed nuts are always a good snack, along with fresh fruit such as grapes, apples and bananas.
-Carrots and baby tomatoes are easy to munch on too.
+Mixed nuts and fresh fruit such as grapes, apples and bananas are always a good snack.
+Carrots and baby tomatoes are easy to munch on, too.

 There are plenty of options to keep your taste buds tempted and your mood on an even keel.

 Here are a few special options you could organise in advance to keep your road trip snacks exciting:

 5. Listen to Music, Podcasts or Audio Books